 It’s not necessary to own telescopes or other equipment to enjoy this hobby.
 Some members enjoy directly observing the stars and planets, others use a simple pair of binoculars, and many own a telescope.
 It’s your choice about how to experience and enjoy astronomy.

-CAS meets at 7:30 PM on the 3rd Thursday of every month at Volunteer State Community College in Gallatin TN where we typically have presentations on astronomy topics or related subjects.
+CAS meets at 7:00 PM on the 3rd Thursday of every month at our President/s home in Gallatin TN where we typically have presentations on astronomy topics or related subjects.
 Our club is part of NASA’s Night Sky Network which provides access to astronomy education and communication resources for our club members.
 We are fortunate to have as our professional astronomy advisor Dr. Tim Farris, who is a faculty member for Astronomy/Engineering/Physics at Volunteer State Community College.

 Weather permitting, we also schedule club star parties at nearby locations where we can observe the skies.
 We invite the public to our public star parties to encourage more people to take an interest in astronomy.
 Many of our members also volunteer their own time to visit schools, summer camps, libraries, etc. to provide astronomy learning sessions.